(430 ILCS 65/3)

 transfer, or cause to be transferred, any firearm, firearm ammunition, stun gun, or taser to any person within this State unless the

-transferee with whom he deals displays a currently valid Firearm Owner's
+transferee with whom he deals displays either: (1) a currently valid Firearm Owner's

-Identification Card which has previously been issued in his name by the
+Identification Card which has previously been issued in his or her name by the

-Department of State Police under the provisions of this Act.
+Department of State Police under the Firearm Concealed Carry Act.
 In addition,

 all firearm, stun gun, and taser transfers by federally licensed firearm dealers are subject